ANGRY-NERDS-LTUC/TicketCom/README.md

 Ahmad Tayseer & Mohammad Haimour: rendering the data we got from databases as components.
 Bahaa Nimer & Ahmad Helwa: rendering chat & notification systems.
 Saleh: make the authentication and autorization with signup and signin part, and amke the routing.

+note:

+about us page with description and image for each member of the group